 |Could it be... true love?|

-|Happy times for the Fox and the Hound|
+|Happy times for the Fox and the Hound.|

-|Say your prayers, varmint|
+|Say your prayers, varmint.|

 Production commenced around the time that the previous animated feature Disney film, "The Rescuers," was released.
 The studio went through a lot of turbulence during this Disney film's development, as the old guard led by Reitherman was moving on and a new crop of animators was being ushered in.
-Veteran Don Bluth, who had played a key role on the animation of "The Rescuers," raided the Disney film animation ranks for his own new enterprise (which resulted in "The Secret of NIMH" not long after "The Fox and the Hound" was released).
+Veteran Don Bluth, who had played a key role in the animation of "The Rescuers," raided the Disney film animation ranks for his own new enterprise (which resulted in "The Secret of NIMH" not long after "The Fox and the Hound" was released).

-|Do what I want or you'll be pushing up daiseys!|
+|Do what I want or you'll be pushing up daisies!|

-|You can hear him cackling|
+|You can hear him cackling.|

-|That is a pretty cool bear animation|
+|That is a pretty cool bear animation.|